 SAML2SSOAuthenticator is less than that of the

-If there are many WSO2 products in your environment, you can configure SSO for the management consoles to gain one-time acces to all of them without repeated authentication.
+If there are many WSO2 products in your environment, you can configure SSO for the management consoles to gain one-time access to all of the consoles without repeated authentication.
 You can do this by changing the

 SAML2SSOAuthenticator configuration in the

 <PRODUCT_HOME>/repository/conf/security/authenticators.xml file as shown above.

 To configure SSO for the API Publisher, open the